jdeng19/CS410-Fall24-Project/README.md

 ### Please read the documentation for the software usage.
 You can rerun the whole notebook in google colab if you want to re-training the models.

-## Project Proposal: Sentiment Analysis on Disneyland Reviews
+## Project: Sentiment Analysis on Disneyland Reviews

 #### Video Demo: https://www.youtube.com/watch?v=QzCZrBJDoB4